 - Celebrate your accomplishments.
 Even small wins go a long way to remaining motivated.

-- Take time for yourself.
-As women, we prioritize everyone else above us.
-But if we’re not getting our needs met, then no one else will either!
+- As women, we prioritize everyone else above us.
+But if we’re not meeting our needs, no one else will!
+Take time for yourself.

-- Women need to demand more — More knowledge, more confidence, more involvement, more leverage & stability, more support and more happiness.
+- Women need to demand more knowledge, confidence, involvement, leverage & stability, support, and happiness.

-I’m so grateful my employer made this webcast available, and that I had a chance to dial in and listen.
-If you’d like to find out more about the Women: Demand More presentation, and review some of the additional documentation that’s available, below is a link to the Fidelity website.
+I’m so grateful my employer made this webcast available and that I had a chance to dial in and listen.
 (Again, this is not something I’m being compensated for whatsoever.
-I just really am enthusiastic about this topic.)
+I am just really enthusiastic about this topic.) if you’d like to learn more about the Women: Demand More presentation, and review some of the additional available documentation, below is a link to the Fidelity website.

-But you can go to Fidelity.com/demandmore for a financial wellness checkup plus checklists and articles for life events specifically for women.
+But you can go to Fidelity.com/demandmore for a financial wellness checkup, checklists, and articles for life events specifically for women.